cloudposse/docs/content/docs/reference/best-practices/terraform-best-practices.md

 in the early development of Terraform, there was no good way to define complex objects with defaults.
-However, now that Terraform supports complex objects with field-level defaults, we recommend using a single object input variable with such defaults to group related configuration.
+However, now that Terraform supports complex objects with field-level defaults, we recommend using a single object input variable with such defaults to group related configuration, taking into consideration the trade-offs listed in the [above caution](#use-objects-with-optional-fields-for-complex-inputs).
 This makes the interface easier to understand and use.

 For example, prefer: